Diabetes and Exercise: Control Your Blood Glucose Levels with Physical Activity

-Exercise and risk of hypoglycaemia
+Exercise and risk of hypoglycaemia (low blood glucose)

 How your blood glucose levels behave will also depend on the following factors:

-- Type of exercise (aerobic or anaerobic)
+Type of exercise (aerobic or anaerobic)

-- Duration of exercise
+Duration of exercise

-- Intensity of exercise
+Intensity of exercise

-Depending on these factors and your pre-exercise blood glucose levels, you may be required to take additional carbohydrates or reduce insulin or do both.
+Depending on these factors and your pre-exercise blood glucose levels, you may be required to take additional carbohydrates or reduce insulin, or do both.

-If you have type 2 diabetes, at least 150mins of accumulated moderate intensity aerobic physical activity per week as well as resistance strength training is recommended.
+If you have type 2 diabetes, at least 150 minutes of accumulated moderate intensity aerobic physical activity per week as well as resistance strength training is recommended.

-- weight control
+- Weight control

-- improved blood pressure
+- Improved blood pressure

-- improved lipid profile.
+- Improved lipid profile